jtwebman/csv-batch/README.md

 - `nullOnEmpty: {boolean} = false`: When set to true if the field is empty and didn't have a empty quotes `""` then the field will be set to null.
 If set to false will always be a empty string.

 - `map: {Function} = record => record`: When set will be called for each record and will make the record whatever is returned.
 This will wait for this to return before continueing to parse and supports promises and async functions.
-If this returns undefined or null the record is skipped and not counted a a record.
+If this returns undefined or null the record is skipped and not counted as a record.

 - `batch: {boolean} = false`: When set to true will turn on batch mode and will call the batch execution function for each batch waiting for it to finish to continue parsings.